yumochi/schedule-location/README.md

 # schedule-location

 Welcome to Schedule Locations, a very basic UI to showcase result of location classification on construction schedules, using a combination of Pytorch, Express, Pug, MongoDB, and Node.
 The application meant to take a csv version of construction schedule and classify each word in relation to location level.
 A RNN is used for the classification and is capable of much more than illustrated here.
 This is meant to be a simple demonstration of combining js and python to create a GUI to work with neural nets.
+The original inspiration of the front end and database is based on the MDN tutorial for the local library app.

 ## Getting Started